facebook/react/docs/docs/reference-test-renderer.md

 testInstance.findAllByProps(props)
 ```

-Find all testInstances that matches the provided props.
+Find all descendant testInstances that matches the provided props.

 ### `testInstance.instance`